honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

 ***

-The Wee Spoke Hub is part funded by Smarter Choices Smarter Places, Gannochy Trust and the Bank of Scotland Foundation.
+The Wee Spoke Hub is part-funded by Smarter Choices Smarter Places, Gannochy Trust and the Bank of Scotland Foundation.
 The Smarter Choices Smarter Places is a Paths for All’s programme funded by Transport Scotland.

 This funding is enabling us to restart our much-loved **Fix Your Own Bike** workshops; volunteer programme and offer some exciting new cycle-focused activities to help folk develop a love of bikes and biking!
 Keep your eye on this page, our social media and newsletter for information about dates for these activities and workshops coming soon!